flatstats/ecliphra/README.md

 **Field Dynamics**

-Ecliphra's core is a field that evolves according to physics-inspired dynamics:
+Ecliphra's core is a field that evolves according to physics inspired dynamics:

-* Wave-like propagation of perturbations
+* Wave like propagation of perturbations
 * Attractor detection and tracking
 * Stability and resonance calculations